An algebraic analysis of the graph modularity: How many modules?

 In particular, $Q(S_1,S_2) > 0$ if and only if $Q(S_1 \cup S_2) > Q(S_1) + Q(S_2)$.
-Hence, when looking for an optimal partitioning of $G$ into communities, it is necessary that the joint modularity of any two subsets is $\le 0$, otherwise, we can obtain an increase of the overall modularity by merging two subgraphs into one. \end{enumerate}
+Hence, when looking for an optimal partitioning of $G$ into modules, it is necessary that the joint modularity of any two subsets is $\le 0$, otherwise, we can increase the overall modularity by merging two subgraphs into one. \end{enumerate}

-The forthcoming theorem proves that the number of positive eigenvalues of $M$, plus $1$, is actually an upper bound for the cardinality of any partition of $G$ into communities such that if any two subsets are merged then the overall modularity does not increase.
+The forthcoming theorem proves that, under ample hypotheses, the number of positive eigenvalues of $M$, plus $1$, is actually an upper bound for the cardinality of any partition of $G$ into modules such that if any two subsets are merged then the overall modularity does not increase.